Strategic Ranking: Welfare analysis

-On the other extreme is the school's private utility $\Util\pri$: in which only the expected scores of admitted applicants matters.
-For applicant welfare, we showed that pure randomization is optimal among all $K$ level policies $\lambda$.
-In contrast, for $K=2$, we now show that the school's private utility is maximized by a deterministic decision policy.
+\parbold{School's private utility} On the other extreme is the school's private utility $\Util\pri$: in which only the expected scores of admitted applicants matters.
+For $K=2$, it is maximized by a deterministic decision policy.

 \begin{restatable}[School's private utility for two-level policies]{proposition}{propPrivateUtil} In a two-level policy, the school's private utility~$\Util\pri$ is monotonically non-decreasing in $c$, and consequently is maximized by non-randomized admissions. \end{restatable}